tj-jayasekera/fiji-travel-rag/README.md

 Recall improved slightly from **0.800 at `k = 5` to 0.838 at `k = 10`**, but this came at the cost of substantially lower precision, which fell from **0.215 to 0.115** as more irrelevant chunks were retrieved.

-Based on these results, **`k = 5` was selected for the final V1 retrieval pipeline**.
+Based on these results, **`k = 5` was selected for the final retrieval pipeline**.
 It resolved all of the retrieval failures that could be recovered simply by increasing K, while retrieving fewer irrelevant chunks than the larger configurations.

-The experiment showed a clear improvement when increasing retrieval depth from `k = 3` to `k = 5`:

-- **Hit Rate increased from 0.675 to 0.900**
-- **Recall increased from 0.625 to 0.800**
-- **MRR increased from 0.592 to 0.645**
-- Failed questions decreased from **13 at `k = 3` to 4 at `k = 5`**

-Increasing retrieval depth further produced diminishing returns.
-At `k = 8` and `k = 10`, the same four questions continued to fail, while Hit Rate and MRR remained unchanged at **0.900** and **0.645** respectively.

-Recall improved slightly from **0.800 at `k = 5` to 0.838 at `k = 10`**, but this came at the cost of substantially lower precision, which fell from **0.215 to 0.115** as more irrelevant chunks were retrieved.

-Based on these results, **`k = 5` was selected for the final V1 retrieval pipeline**.
-It resolved all of the retrieval failures that could be recovered simply by increasing K, while retrieving fewer irrelevant chunks than the larger configurations.

 ### Failure Analysis

-The final Top-5 configuration successfully retrieved at least one relevant chunk for **36 of the 40 answerable evaluation questions**.
+The final Top-5 configuration using `all-MiniLM-L6-v2` successfully retrieved at least one relevant chunk for **36 of the 40 answerable evaluation questions**.

 The remaining failures were manually reviewed rather than relying on aggregate metrics alone.
 Missed questions included topics such as: